 - Find a local Psychiatrist in your town

-What are symptoms and signs of drug abuse and addiction?
+What are symptoms and signs of drug use disorder?

-In order to be diagnosed with drug abuse, an individual must exhibit a destructive pattern of drug abuse that leads to significant problems or stress but not enough to qualify as being addicted to a drug.
-This pattern is manifested by at least one of the following signs or symptoms in the same one-year period:
+In order to be diagnosed with drug use disorder, a person must exhibit a maladaptive pattern of drug use that leads to significant problems or stress, as manifested by at least two of the following signs or symptoms in the same one-year period:

-- Recurrent drug use that results in a lack of meeting important obligations at work, school, or home
+- Recurrent substance use that prevents the sufferer from meeting significant responsibilities at work, school, or home

-- Recurrent drug use in situations that can be dangerous
+- Recurrent drug use in situations that may be physically dangerous

 - Recurrent legal problems as a result of drug use

-- Continued drug use despite continued or repeated social or relationship problems as a result of the drug's effects
+- Continued drug use in spite of continued or repeated social or relationship problems as a result of, or worsened by the drug's effects

-- Tolerance is either a markedly decreased effect of the substance or a need to significantly increase the amount of the substance used in order to achieve the same high or other desired effects.
+- Tolerance, that is either a markedly decreased effect of the drug or a need to significantly increase the amount of the substance used in order to experience the same high or other desired effects

-- Withdrawal is defined as either physical or psychological signs or symptoms consistent with withdrawal from a specific drug, or taking that drug or one chemically close to that drug in order to avoid developing symptoms of withdrawal.
+- Withdrawal, which is defined as either physical or psychological signs or symptoms consistent with withdrawal from a specific drug, or taking that drug or one chemically close to that drug in order to avoid developing symptoms of withdrawal

 - Larger amounts of the drug are taken or for longer than intended.

-- The individual experiences a persistent desire to take the drug or has unsuccessful attempts to decrease or control the substance use.
+- The person has a persistent urge to take the drug or has unsuccessfully tried to decrease or control the drug use

-- Significant amounts of time are spent either getting, using, or recovering from the effects of the substance.
+- Excessive amounts of time are spent either getting, using, or recovering from the effects of the drug

-- The individual significantly reduces or stops participating in important social, recreational, work, or school activities as a result of using the substance.
+- The person significantly lessens or stops engaging in important social, recreational, work, or school activities because of the substance use

-The individual continues to use the substance despite being aware that he or she suffers from ongoing or recurring physical or psychological problems that are caused or worsened by the use of the drug.
+- The person continues to use the drug despite knowing that he or she suffers from ongoing or recurring physical or psychological problems that are caused or worsened by the use of the drug.

 Find out what women really need.